Back to Blogs

 One important caveat before anyone turns this into a laminated desk card: GEO is changing quickly.
 AI platforms, citation behavior, crawler policies, buyer habits, and measurement tools are all in motion.
 Treat this as a current working model, not a permanent law of marketing physics.

-One of the cleanest ways to explain GEO to a CMO is this: GEO is product marketing for machines.
+One of the cleanest ways to explain GEO to a CMO?
+GEO is product marketing for machines.

 That does not mean writing for machines instead of people.
 It means recognizing that AI systems now sit between buyers and brands, and those systems need to understand your company before they can recommend it.